01 Biological dentistry · Explainer

 An interference field, or Störfeld, is a concept from biological medicine describing a chronically irritated or low-grade inflamed site - for example around a non-vital tooth, an old extraction site or an impacted wisdom tooth - that is proposed to place ongoing strain on the body.
 It is a model, not a proven diagnosis.
 Where there is a real clinical reason, we look for genuine findings such as inflammation or bone changes on 3D imaging rather than assuming a Störfeld exists.

 No, and we want to be clear about that.
 We are dentists: we do not diagnose heart, kidney, liver or any other organ disease from a tooth, and the tooth-meridian chart is not used to make medical diagnoses or to promise that dental treatment will cure a bodily illness.
-If you have a health concern that belongs with your physician.
+If you have a health concern, that belongs with your physician.
 What we can do is examine your teeth and jaw thoroughly, treat genuine dental disease, and work alongside your doctors.

 Curious about your own teeth?
 Let’s look properly.